-COMU-3006, INTRODUCTION TO PHOTOGRAPHY.
+COMU-3006.
+INTRODUCTION TO PHOTOGRAPHY.
 Credits: 3.
 Lecture hours per week: 4.
 Prerequisite(s): None.
 Corequisite(s): None.
 This course studies the basic principles of photography through the digital camera and its historical background until the present.
-Study subjects include: traditional and photography, camera digital as communication instrument, photography communication field, use of technologies and software, traditional and current processes, optic and lenses, theories and concepts about composition, design, lightning, depth of field, resolution and storage, photography as art and the different branches of photography, including advertising photography.
+Study subjects include: traditional and digital photography, camera as instrument. photography communication in the communication field, use of technologies and software, traditional and current processes, optic and lenses, theories and concepts about composition, design, lightning, depth of field, resolution and storage, photography as art and the different branches of photography, including advertising photography.
 The teaching methodology guides the student to exploration, analysis and discussion of information relevant to the learning concepts, theories, tendencies, techniques and skills.
 Guided and individualized practices are offered in the use of photograph equipment, use of computers and software related to the course, the implementation of procedures, as well as in portfolio elaboration.
 Note: Two lecture hours and two laboratory hours per week.

-COMU-3008.
-INTRODUCTION TO THE STUDY OF COMMUNICATION.
+INTRODUCTION TO COMU-3008.
+THE STUDY COMMUNICATION.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): None.
 Corequisite(s): None.
 The course is a requirement for students of the Bachelor of Arts with a Major in Communication Technology.
 It is also offered as an elective for students from other bachelors.
 Presents a history of the study of human communication.
 Conceptions of perception, codification, meaning, persuasion, rhetoric, propaganda, information, and communication are analyzed and evaluated.
 Elements of the communication process are distinguished, and several communication models are evaluated.
 Communication relations are compared with languages, technology, education, ideology, culture, and society.